Juntos Facilitator Training

 - increase parental involvement

-Iowa State University Extension and Outreach offers a two day facilitator training to prepare individuals to implement the Juntos (Together for a Better Education) program in their community.
+Iowa State University Extension and Outreach offers a two day facilitator training to prepare Extension staff and community partners to implement the Juntos (Together for a Better Education) program in their community.

 Who should attend